Skip to content

 what you need

-• Some ballerinas or other comfortable shoes (at least during the photo session).
+• Some ballerinas or other comfortable shoes for women (at least during the photo session).
 I need you to be able to move easily and don’t have pain when you walk.

-• Kleenex: if you cry, if you sweat.
+• Kleenex: if you cry, if your head is sweating.
 It’s always useful.

-• A second (or third) shirt: you will probably be completely wet.
+• For the groom: a second (or third) shirt: you will probably be completely wet.

 • Double-side tape: depending on your dress.

-• Sewing kits for the dress and the suit, just in case.
+• A Sewing kit for the dress and the suit, just in case.

 2. Getting Ready